 Wilson established a logging operation and sawmill, leveraging the hardwoods of Mississippi County and the Mississippi River for transportation.

-In 1910, tree stumps were literally blown out of the ground to cultivate land for cotton.
+In 1910, tree stumps were blown out of the ground to cultivate land for cotton.
 The heyday of 1920 cotton prices inspired cotton farming throughout the Delta region.
-Between 1932 and 1960, Mississippi County held title to the largest Cotton Producing County in America.
+Between 1932 and 1960, Mississippi County was the largest cotton-producing county in America.
 International Harvester tested and innovated mechanical cotton picking in Mississippi County in the late 1940s.
-Cotton farm labor became displaced yet transferred into industrial plants.
-Osceola sought fabric and clothing manufacturing to add-value to raw cotton.
+Cotton farm labor was displaced and transferred to industrial facilities.
+Osceola sought fabric and clothing manufacturing to add value to raw cotton.
 The Crompton-Shenandoah Corduroy Plant was the big “recruitment win” of the era, operating until 1985.
-The economy was humming with workforce in great demand.
 Interestingly, women worked in manufacturing while men typically farmed.

-The decades of the 1970s and 1980s, agriculture and manufacturing were running at full capacity.
+In the decades of the 1970s and 1980s, agriculture and manufacturing were running at full capacity.
 By 1990, manufacturing operations were moving off-shore.
-Industry was disappearing from Mississippi County at an astonishing pace.
+The industry was disappearing from Mississippi County at an astonishing pace.
 The Great River Economic Foundation was founded as a 501(c)3 to aggressively recruit industry county-wide.
 Mississippi County was soon in the mix for many significant industrial projects – some won, some lost.
 All in all, learned a lot and inspired an Economic Development Fund generated by a sales tax increment.

 The Economic Development Fund, along with unique assets of industrial sites on the Mississippi River, barge service and connection to other transportation modes, competitively-priced electricity, the ability to draw industrially-skilled workers from throughout Mississippi County and across multiple states (Missouri, Kentucky, Tennessee), reveals a very “sweet spot” for American-made steel and value-added steel products.
 Proximity to the vast range of customers– auto manufacturers, equipment manufacturers, construction, agriculture - makes Mississippi County appealing too.